Is having goals and tracking performance good for your organisation?

 How not to use OKRs

-How to use OKRs across an entire organisation is important, so pitfalls from management practices of the 60s (when objectives initially increased productivity but soon felt too rigid and top-down) are not repeated with OKRs.
+I’ve gone into some detail how to improve writing OKRs.
+On a higher (management) level, it is also important how to use OKRs across an entire organisation, so pitfalls from management practices of the 60s (when objectives initially increased productivity but soon felt too rigid and top-down) are not repeated with OKRs.
 Doerr cites a few wrong ways to use them:

 - Just using them as KPIs (no context)